WEDNESDAY WALL OF FAME !

 My work on the street?
 I have always linked the local environment to my works.
 I think there must be a connection with space and if we paint in a neighborhood we cannot forget that connection.
 We must not forget that the inhabitants will see the work of art every day.

-What memorable responses have you had to your work?
-Which wall are you most proud of?
+Q. What memorable responses have you had to your work?
+What is the wall you are most proud of?

 The feedback from people about my work is very important.
 My art is for everyone.
 Because, if it was only for me, I would not publish it.
 What sometimes happens with some works… Of course, I like to hear compliments about my work.
 But it is very rare to celebrate any achievement.
 If graffiti is food, then I don’t want to be full.
 I want to be hungry, so I can continue to eat (work)!

 The mural I’m most proud of?
 The next one.
 As my great friend and great artist Pariz One says.

 And for those that like to learn the tricks of the trade, definitely check out his video-channel !

 Got interested to check out more: